 Sundays at The Lady and Sons are buffet only, which is great because it’s the best way to try a little of everything.
 Not to be missed are the fried chicken, fried green tomatoes, mac n’ cheese, and, of course, the biscuits.

 Those biscuits are a meal in themselves, and clearly made with a lot of love.
 Even with the city walk, I barely finished my plate sampler and ended up boxing up dessert–Paula Deen’s marvelous banana pudding–for later.
 (Tip – The Lady and Sons is conveniently located next to the Ellis Square parking garage.)

 Ask for a room with a balcony.
-The wrought-iron, French-style balconies are tailor made for photographing passing ferries and sipping wine under starry skies.
-Rates from $179 per night.
+The wrought-iron, French-style balconies are tailor-made for photographing passing ferries and sipping wine under starry skies.
 Complimentary Guest Reception serving wine, champagne, and hors d’oeuvres, Monday – Saturday, 5:00 pm – 6:30 pm.

 We make no guarantees of any price listed on our site.
 We are not responsible for content on external websites linked to ours, including linked resources, an external blog post, any partner site, hotel property sites, or affiliate sites.
 We only write about places we have vetted, but can’t guarantee that your experience will be exactly the same.

 Posts may contain affiliate links at no cost to you.
 Several of our trips are also compensated by the respective tourism boards for the city or state we are visiting.
 This never impacts how we share the destination with you – opinions are always our own and we pride ourselves on that.
 We do not sell links or accept unsolicited guest posts under any circumstances.
 Don’t even ask.

 1 thought on “Savannah In a Day; A One-Day Itinerary”